Posted in Maryland Market | Posted on 05-18-2015 | Written by Metrostudy News

-“The median price of a home sold in Maryland through the MLS reached $259,000 in December, a 1.6% increase from $255,000 12 months prior,” said Ben Sage, Director of Metrostudy’s Mid-Atlantic Region.
-“The median price in Suburban Maryland is $285,000, which is up 6.4 percent from one year ago, while Baltimore – at $230,000 – is down slightly.
+“The median price of a home sold in Maryland through the MLS reached $255,250 in March, a 1.9% increase from a year ago,” said Ben Sage, Director of Metrostudy’s Mid-Atlantic Region.
+“The median price in Suburban Maryland is $277,500, which is up 2.3% from one year ago, while Baltimore – at $230,000 – is up 1.1%.
 Median price is not the best indicator of home price appreciation.
-According to Clear Capital’s repeat-sales index for 4Q14, home values are up 4.3% year over year in the DC Metro area and up 0.2% in Baltimore.”
+According to Clear Capital’s repeat-sales index for 1Q15, home values are up 2.9% year-over-year in the DC Metro area but down 1.8% in Baltimore.”

-The overall inventory of vacant developed lots (VDL), or finished lots, numbers 12,692, which is down 3.5% from last year.
+The overall inventory of vacant developed lots (VDL), or finished lots, numbers 12,845, which is essentially even with last year.
 This is for all product types, including attached product as well as custom lots.
-The corresponding months of supply has remained steady for the last 6 quarters.
-Current supply of 17 months is quite low, as this is one of the most land constrained markets in the country.
-The supply of VDL varies by county, but it is generally lowest in the most active submarkets and in infill areas: Washington DC (3 months), Howard (7 months),Montgomery (9 months), and Baltimore (12 months).
-Higher lot supplies persist in Cecil, Calvert, Baltimore City, and more recently in Harford County where starts have fallen off.
+The corresponding months of supply has remained steady for the last 7 quarters.
+Current supply of 16 months is quite low, as this is one of the most land constrained markets in the country.
+The only market area with more than enough lots is Cecil.

 As new-home demand has declined slightly, it appears that builders remain disciplined with spec inventory.
-Finished vacant new homes number 1,944 units in Maryland, which would last 2.7 months at the current closings pace.
-Single family and townhome product accounts for 90 percent of Maryland starts, and their combined months of supply measures only 1.5 months.
-While this is up from 1.25 months one year ago, it is still quite low.
+Finished vacant new homes number 1,932 units in Maryland, which would last 2.6 months at the current closings pace.
+Single family and townhome product accounts for 88 percent of Maryland starts, and their combined months of supply measures only 1.4 months.
+While this is up slightly from 1.3 months one year ago, it is still quite low.